How to Write a Formal Email [TEMPLATES]

 Start your draft with “I am writing to” to get your writing flow going.
 When you’re done, go back and delete that phrase.
 In most cases, you’ll still have a complete sentence without it.
 If you don’t, make a slight edit to turn what you have into a complete sentence.

-Now, let’s look at some email templates that all incorporate necessary elements of a formal email format.
+Now, let’s look at some email templates that incorporate the necessary elements of a formal email format.

 1. Formal Email Template for Making a Request